Slaughter Hotel: Plot

 Anne sees the gardener, takes off all her clothes, approaches him, and seduces him into having sex with her in the greenhouse.
 Meanwhile, Helen goes to Mara's room and tells her that she can join the others if she wants and says that she will check on her later.
 Dr. Austin is told that Anne is missing, and the attendants go to find her.
 After having sex with Anne, the gardener tells her that she must leave for he will suffer the consequences of their tryst.
 Anne does not want to leave, so the gardener smacks her.
 Anne hits him back, calmly puts her clothes back on and leaves.
 She walks over and kisses the male attendants that find her until Austin calls her to stop.
 Meanwhile, Cheryl asks Dr. Clay if she will be like she was before, and the doctor tells her that she has been cured.

 The killer goes back inside the clinic, gets a knife, and unlocks Ruth's door as she sleeps.
-The killer takes off his hood and Ruth awakens and she goes for the killer with the knife, but she gets knocked aside and the killer then chokes her and stabs Ruth in the chest.
+The killer takes off his hood; Ruth awakens and she goes for the killer with the knife, but she gets knocked aside and the killer then chokes her and stabs her in the chest.

 Dr. Austin looks around the hallway with a flashlight and finds Nurse Helen, who says that she heard a noise.
 A chauffeur enters the building and drinks all of the drinks left over from the get-together.
 After looking around, the killer shows up and murders the chauffeur by pushing him into an iron-maiden-esque device, and his blood pours out.
 The killer next walks around with a sword and angrily hits on the bed in Cheryl's empty room.
 Cheryl meets with Dr. Clay in the hallway and they leave together.
-Dr. Clay and Cheryl talk of their potential relationship, and he leaves to "do the rounds."
+Dr. Clay and Cheryl talk of their potential relationship, and he leaves to "do the rounds".